T Level Support Programme brochure

 • Increase diversity in councils: Industry placements will introduce young people to careers within local government.
 You can access a new generation of potential employees from different backgrounds.

-• Job ready skills development: T Levels allow councils to develop the skills and knowledge of local young people, helping them to establish a good foundation for future work in public services.
+• Job ready skills development: T Levels allow councils to develop the skills, knowledge and behaviours of local young people, helping them to establish a good foundation for future work in public services.

 • Additional resource to councils: Industry placements can increase capacity within teams, whether it is for specific projects or developing services.